Best workflow software for growing teams

 The catch:

 You need developers.
-Business users can not configure this.
+Business users can’t configure this.
 Fine for technical teams building integrations.
 Not a solution for operations teams managing business processes.

-For developers who want depth: We have written a comprehensive n8n guide covering pricing advantages over Make.com, debugging pitfalls that waste hours, AI agent configuration, and compliance considerations.
+For developers who want depth: We’ve written a guide to n8n covering pricing advantages over Make.com, debugging pitfalls that waste hours, AI agent configuration, and compliance considerations.
 If your team has developers, Zapier and Make are leaving money on the table - n8n charges per workflow execution, not per operation.

 Community (Self-hosted)